krr-up/robot-scheduling-encodings/README.md

 - These improvements are based around pre-computing _shortest path_ information for the graph.

-- The rational is that a graph corresponds to a given warehouse and so this graph is will rarely change.
+- The rationale is that a graph corresponds to a given warehouse and so this graph is will rarely change.
 Therefore pre-computing shortest path information for the graph is a one-off cost that can be computed off-line.